-Bartlesville Radio » News » Project Tribute Donates Bleed Kits to Stillwell Police Dept.
+Bartlesville Radio » News » Project Tribute Donates Bleed Kits to Stillwell Police

 Local News

-Project Tribute Donates Bleed Kits to Stillwell Police Dept.
+Project Tribute Donates Bleed Kits to Stillwell Police

 Project Tribute Foundation in Bartlesville fulfills a request from the Stillwell Police Department for 13 bleed kits.